-Regardless of the substance used, diagnosis is based on a pathological set of 11 behaviors that fall into four basic categories, with specific patterns in each category, as follows.2
+Diagnosis is based on a set of 11 behaviors.
+Each fall into four basic categories, as follows.

-Addiction may also be indicated when someone continues using substances despite having interpersonal problems caused by its use.
-This may include arguments with family members about the substance use, as well as losing important friendships because of continued use.
-Meaningful social and recreational activities may be abandoned or curtailed due to substance use.
+People may continue to use despite having personal problems caused by its use.
+This may include arguments with family members about the substance use.
+Many people will lose important friendships because of continued use.
+Meaningful activities may be abandoned or due to substance use.

-Risky use: Addiction may be indicated when someone repeatedly uses substances in physically dangerous situations.
+Risky use: This is repeated use in physically dangerous situations.
 This may include using alcohol or other drugs while operating machinery or driving a car.
-Some people continue to use addictive substances even though they are aware it is causing or worsening physical and psychological problems.
+Some people continue to use addictive substances even when they know it is causing physical and mental problems.
 An example is a person who continues to drink alcohol despite having liver failure.

 Pharmacological indicators (tolerance and withdrawal): Tolerance occurs when a person needs to increase the amount of a substance to achieve the same desired effect.
-The “desired effect” could be trying to avoid withdrawal symptoms or getting high.
+The “desired effect” could be to avoid withdrawal symptoms or to get.
 Withdrawal is the body’s response to the abrupt cessation of a drug after it has developed a tolerance to it.
-Withdrawal symptoms depend on the type of drug and duration of use.
+Multiple factors may play a role in the level of withdrawal symptoms.
+These symptoms mainly depend on the type of drug and duration of use.

 Substance Use Disorder Statistics

-- There are an estimated 17.6 million Americans with alcohol use disorder, however, only about 20% receive treatment.3 According to the Centers for Disease Control and Prevention (CDC), excessive alcohol use results in 88,000 deaths a year.1
+- There are an estimated 17.6 million Americans with alcohol use disorder.
+Only about 20 percent receive treatment.
+According to the Centers for Disease Control and Prevention (CDC), excessive alcohol use results in 88,000 deaths a year.

-- In the past year, 4.2 million people ages 12 and older met the criteria for cannabis use disorder based on marijuana use.1
+- In the past year, 4.2 million people ages 12 and older met the criteria for cannabis use disorder.

 - In 2014, an estimated 1.9 million people had an opioid use disorder related to prescription pain relievers and about 586,000 had an opioid use disorder related to heroin use.
-Since 1999, opiate-related overdose deaths have increased 265% among men and 400% among women.1 The potent interaction of opioids with alcohol and other sedative-hypnotic drugs can produce lethal interactions.5
+Since 1999, opiate-related overdose deaths have increased 265 percent among men and 400 percent among women.
+The potent interaction of opioids with alcohol and other sedative-hypnotic drugs can produce lethal interactions.

-- According to the APA, 11% to 15% of all adults in the U.S. have a bottle of Xanax in their medicine cabinet.6 The exact incidence of sedative use disorder is unknown.
+- According to the APA, 11 to 15 percent of all adults in the U.S. have a bottle of Xanax in their medicine cabinet.

-- Of the estimated 1.6 million people ages 12 and older who used stimulants for nonmedical purposes in 2014, 569,000 were methamphetamine users.4
+- Of the estimated 1.6 million people ages 12 and older who used stimulants for nonmedical purposes in 2014, 569,000 were methamphetamine users.

 Heavy Substance Intake

-Heavy substance intake is a term used to define a level of substance use that is no longer safe and puts an individual at risk for overtly negative short- or long-term consequences.
-The Substance Abuse and Mental Health Services Administration defines heavy drinking as five or more drinks on the same occasion on each of five or more days in the past 30 days.
-Generally speaking, heavy users of any drug consume it on a regular basis and/or consume unusually large amounts either in isolated instances or habitually.7
+Heavy substance intake is a level of substance use that is no longer safe.
+It puts an individual at risk for negative consequences.
+This is usually defined as five or more drinks on the same occasion, for five or more days in the past 30 days.
+Heavy users consume their drug on a regular basis.
+They may consume unusually large amounts.7